-defined by $(x)\theta=((x)\phi)^{p^{-1}}$ is a homomorphism and $(w_n)\theta=g_n$ for all $n\in \N$.
-In other words, $w_n$ is a universal sequence for $\autq$ over $A\cup \{f, f^{-1}\}$, as required.
 We will prove the Main Theorem in the next section.
 Since it is significantly more complicated to prove that there is a $2$-letter universal sequence for $\aut(\Q, \leq)$, we first show that there is such a sequence over an $8$-letter alphabet.
 Thus for any reader who is only interested to learn that there is a universal sequence over a finite alphabet, the next theorem ought to suffice.